 Each of these two models has evolved different methods, which are in line with local cultural expectations, learning materials and resources, classroom arrangements, and so on.
 For instance, in BANA settings, learners are likely to encounter ‘a process-oriented, task-based, inductive, collaborative, communicative English language teaching methodology’, which Holliday called the ‘learning group ideal’ (p.
 54).
-In TESEP educational settings, on the other hand, it is more common to see more traditional, transmissive, form-focused approaches to language learning, because these closer to the norms of mainstream education in those settings.
+In TESEP educational settings, on the other hand, it is more common to see more traditional, transmissive, form-focused approaches to language learning, because these are closer to the norms of mainstream education in such settings.

 Importing BANA methods could lead to tissue rejection

 The problem, Holliday argues, is that TESEP often tends to be perceived as less-than-effective, and BANA methodology is usually seen as the remedy to this problem.
 This is, in a sense, similar to a situation where a patient undergoes surgery, which replaces a failing organ (ineffective methods) with a healthier transplant (the learning group ideal).
-However, when such innovations take place, we do not (and cannot) replicate the entire BANA model in the new setting.
+However, when such innovations take place, we do not, and cannot, replicate the entire BANA model in the new setting.
 Rather, what is transferred is a limited selection of methods, which often do not fit very comfortably in the new context where they are transplanted.
 The new method (the ’tissue’), which was effective in its original setting, then becomes a source of disruption in the new setting.

 A common scenario of ’tissue rejection’ is when a language teacher tries to introduce pair-work or group-work activities in a class where learners have been accustomed to working individually, under their teachers’ guidance.
 In such a case, it’s likely that the learners start engaging in off-task behaviour, or become disruptive; fellow teachers might complain about the noise levels in the language class; and parents might question the language teacher’s professionalism.

 What you need to remember about tissue rejection